wRadion/10FFDiscordBot/README.md

 !roles https://10fastfingers.com/user/209050/
 ```

-The command only works in the **#role-requests** channel.
+The command only works in the **#auto-roles** channel.

 Please be patient with the bot.
 A single request can take up to 10 or 20 seconds.
 But, if after this time, nothing happened, it's most likely that the bot crashed.
 See [Known Issues](#known-issues) for more information.

 ## Request Queue

 Because of server limitations, the command works with a **queue system**.
 The bot will tell you the position you are in, and it will send a message whenever your request is being processed.
+If after 1 min your request is not being processed, try to redo the command or [send me a message](#bugs-issues-suggestions).

 ## Identification